Norway Rat

 Norway Rats in Knoxville TN

-Norway rats are nocturnal and can run, climb, jump, swim, and more.
+These rats are nocturnal and can run, climb, jump, swim, and more.
 They will eat nearly any type of food, but if given a choice, they select fresh food over stale or contaminated foods.
 They prefer cereal grains, meats and fish, nuts, and fruit.
 Food items in household garbage offer a balanced diet and also satisfy their moisture needs.
 When food sources become scarce, Norway rats may resort to cannibalism and prey on younger, weaker rats.
 In general, the rodents are opportunistic and feed on anything discovered while foraging.
-They are also bigger than other types of rodents and rats, which leads to them occasionally being more destructive.
+They are also larger than other types of rodents and rats, which leads to them occasionally being more destructive.

 Norway Rat Habitat

-Norway rats prefer to live in underground tunnels or burrows.
-Inside, they are often found in crawl spaces, basements, attics, or ceiling areas.
-Burrows of new, establishing rat populations are between 12-20 inches long.
-As the population grows, the burrows are enlarged and connect with other burrows to form a network of underground tunnels.
 Ground burrows usually have one central opening used for an entrance or exit and a couple of holes used for escaping.
 As the rat population increases and if food or water sources are limited, fighting will begin to defend territories.
 Dominant rats feed at night and are mostly nocturnal.
 The rats lower in rank are forced to reside in a section of the burrow further from food or water sources.
 They will feed and be active when the dominant rats are not active.
 Seeing rats active during the daytime often indicates a large population.

 Norway Rat Behaviors, Threats, or Dangers